-A.23 library(quasi\quotations): Define Quasi Quotation syntax author Jan Wielemaker.
+A.27 library(quasi\quotations): Define Quasi Quotation syntax author Jan Wielemaker.
 Introduction of Quasi Quotation was suggested by Michael Hendricks.
-See also
+See also Why it's nice to be quoted: quasiquoting for haskell

 Inspired by Haskell, SWI-Prolog support quasi quotation.
 Quasi quotation allows for embedding (long) strings using the syntax of an external language (e.g., HTML, SQL) in Prolog text and syntax-aware embedding of Prolog variables in this syntax.
 At the same time, quasi quotation provides an alternative to represent long strings and atoms in Prolog.